The Ultimate Guide to Questions for a Potential Photographer

 Because finding your dream wedding photographer is hard!

 What the hell kind of questions should you ask for a potential wedding photographer?!?
 How do you begin finding the photographer that makes your heart beat faster?
 The internet is almost no help, with pages and pages and pages of options.
 The entry to becoming a photographer is as simple as paying Amazon for a camera and throwing up a Facebook page.
 By the way, if they only have a Facebook page, don’t hire them.
 If they can’t even put the effort into a simple website, they won’t put effort into your memories.
 Period.
-Because it can be so overwhelming and the horror stories are plenty, I wanted to create this guide that provides ten interview questions for a potential photographer, that might help you find the wedding photographer of your dreams!
+Because it can be so overwhelming and the horror stories are plenty, I wanted to create this guide that provides ten interview questions for a potential photographer that might help you find the wedding photographer of your dreams!

 If you peruse the gazillion blogs on the internet, you’re going to find SO MUCH ADVICE.
 What to feed your guests, the best first dance song, should you have donkeys bring beer around for everyone, etc?
 (If you’re looking for a gender-neutral wedding playlist, check this one out!)
-That’s all subjective and really, your wedding isn’t screwed because you decided to play six Bruno Mars songs—in a row—or chose beer alpacas over beer donkeys.
+That’s all subjective, and really, your wedding isn’t screwed because you decided to play six Bruno Mars songs—in a row—or chose beer alpacas over beer donkeys.

 What you DON’T want to do is receive photography advice from anyone who isn’t a legitimate full time experienced photographer.
 Shot lists with 73 different moments demanded?
-No thank you.
+No, thank you.
 Questions about what equipment I have?
 Exactly the kind that produces my portfolio.
 Do you receive all of the RAW images?
 Would you ask a Michelin chef for the recipe?

 Instead, I’d like to give you ten questions to ask your photographer.
-I’ve been doing this for over ten years now, 350+ weddings and wayyyyy too many wedding blogs under my belt.
+I’ve been doing this for over ten years now, with 550+ weddings and wayyyyy too many wedding blogs under my belt.
 I’ve stopped reading them, for the most part.
 Instead, I’ve begun to write my own informational blogs, including one that went viral about a bride who didn’t do her research.
 It’s a bit harsh, but the simple fact is when you read about these scammers, there is a good chance someone has already mentioned they’ve been scammed.
-You need to look at full galleries, reviews, and voice chat in some way with a person.
+You need to look at full galleries, reviews and voice chat in some way with a person.
 Of course, it isn’t a perfect science.
 Some scam artists define the word artist.
 However, 99% of these situations are 100% avoidable.

 1. How many weddings have you done?